MahmoudRoid/PayanName/README.md

 ### CyanogenMod

-To have a full controll on Sony Xperia Z , Installig custom rom like CyanogenMod is required.
+To have a full controll on smartphone, Installig custom rom like CyanogenMod is required.
 Installation Instructions :

 1) Download your proper version of CyanogenMod ( ROM )